tasket/wyng-backup/README.md

 the next `send`.

+#### add

+   $ sudo sparsebak.py add vm-untrusted-private

+Adds a new entry to the list of volumes configured for backup.

 #### delete

    $ sudo sparsebak.py delete vm-untrusted-private

-Removes an entire volume's data and metadata from the source system and destination archive.
+Removes a volume's config, snapshots and metadata from the source system and all of its *data* from the destination archive.
 Use with caution!

 ### Other restore options